gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

 We are very excited about the progress on the incremental java compilation.
-Class dependency analysis of compiled classes is really useful for many other scenarios that Gradle will handle in future:
+Class dependency analysis of compiled classes is useful for a number of other features that are planned for Gradle, such as:

 * detection of unused jars/classes
 * detection of duplicate classes on classpath